100 Journal prompts for women to Awaken Your Creativity

 • How does nature inspire me, and how can I connect with it more often?

-• What emotions do I struggle with the most, and how can I start healing them?
+• What emotions do I struggle with the most, and how can I begin to heal them?

 • What creative projects have I always wanted to start but haven’t yet?